-- If the optional ZONE_OFFSET is not specified, the offset associated with the local timezone SHALL be used. - If the SECOND field is not specified, then it SHALL be treated as zero.

-- If neither the DAY_OF_MONTH nor the DAY_OF_WEEK nor the DAY_OF_YEAR field is specified, the current day SHALL be used unless the specified hour, minute and second has already elapsed, in which case the next day SHALL be used. - If the MONTH field is not specified, the current month SHALL be used unless the specified day, hour, minute and second has already elapsed, in which case the next month SHALL be used. - If the YEAR field is not specified, the current year SHALL be used unless the specified month, day, hour, minute and second has already elapsed, in which case the next year SHALL be used. - If the CENTURY field is not specified, the current century SHALL be used unless the specified year, month, day, hour, minute and second has already elapsed, in which case the next century SHALL be used.
+- If the optional 'ZONE_OFFSET' is not specified, the offset associated with the local timezone SHALL be used. - If the 'SECOND' field is not specified, then it SHALL be treated as zero. - If neither the 'DAY_OF_MONTH' nor the 'DAY_OF_WEEK' nor the 'DAY_OF_YEAR' field is specified, the current day SHALL be used unless the specified hour, minute and second has already elapsed, in which case the next day SHALL be used. - If the 'MONTH' field is not specified, the current month SHALL be used unless the specified day, hour, minute and second has already elapsed, in which case the next month SHALL be used. - If the 'YEAR' field is not specified, the current year SHALL be used unless the specified month, day, hour, minute and second has already elapsed, in which case the next year SHALL be used. - If the 'CENTURY' field is not specified, the current century SHALL be used unless the specified year, month, day, hour, minute and second has already elapsed, in which case the next century SHALL be used.

-The structure of the DrmaaCalendar class is as follows:
+The structure of the 'PartialTimestamp' class is as follows:

 '''

-public class org.gggf.drmaa.PartialTimestamp
+public class org.ggf.drmaa.PartialTimestamp

 extends java.util.Calendar {

 public static final int CENTURY;

 public static final int UNSET;

-public void getModifier(int field)
+public int getModifier(int field);

-public void setModifier(int field, int value)
+public void setModifier(int field, int value);

 }

 '''